Visit Lake Mead and Hoover Dam

 Lake Mead’s Natural (And Not So Natural) Features

-The magnificent scenery of Lake Mead, NV begs to be explored, hiked, biked and photographed.
-The spellbinding landscape is also home to the junction of three of the nation’s four desert ecosystems: the Mojave, Great Basin, and Sonoran Deserts.
+The magnificent scenery of Hoover Dam Lake begs to be explored, hiked, biked and photographed.
+The spellbinding landscape is also home to the junction of three of the nation’s four desert ecosystems: Mojave, Great Basin, and Sonoran Deserts.
 This means that Lake Mead National Recreation Area is home to a variety of plants and animals that simply can’t be found anywhere else in the world, including the razorback sucker fish, which is native to this area.
-A whopping 41 species of reptiles and 12 species of amphibians have been recorded at
+A whopping 41 species of reptiles and 12 species of amphibians have been recorded at Lake Mead, accompanying a large population of desert bighorn sheep, bald eagles and many more.

 From hiking trails that lead to hot springs (like Arizona Hot Spring or Gold Strike Hot Spring) to scuba diving opportunities for a World War II Boeing B-29 Superfortress and a sunken city similar to that of the famed Atlantis, the largest manmade reservoir has a lot more to offer than just boating.